marioy47/wordpress-custom-directory/help/PLUGIN_HELP.md

 ![Creating a page for the directory](images/back-end-directory-page.png)

-Here is very important that
+Here is very important to point out that the `directory` attribute points to the **slug** of the directory we just created.

-1. The directory slug (`staff`) is the one that you copied in the _Directory Creation_ step
-2. The slug is the same in both cases

 This would render something like: